adgellida/chocolateyautomaticpackages/ReadMe.md

 If you want to check the packages state go to [here](https://docs.google.com/spreadsheet/ccc?key=0AvH3YF-FkmY2dGVZdVdDaDdIbHZkRkFPSEdIME53Vnc&usp=sharing).

-If you want to see example packages to create others download my repo kicking "Download .zip" or otherwise and execute "ketarin.exe" inside the "KETARIN-chocopkgup" folder.
+If you want to see example packages to create others download my repo kicking "Download .zip" or otherwise and execute "ketarin.exe" inside the "KETARIN" folder.
 They aren't perfect, are improvable.

 If you want to know more, go to the wiki of this repo [here](https://github.com/tonigellida/chocolateyautomaticpackages/wiki).